 Unfortunately, this feature doesn’t allow you to ignore the fact that total cover still breaks Witch Bolt.

 Sorcerer metamagic.
 Sorcerers have the most options for making Witch Bolt competitive via metamagic (PHB 102).
 Three options, in particular, stand out:

 Distant Spell.
 Distant Spell doubles the range of a spell, bringing Witch Bolt up 60 feet.
 And yes, this stacks with Spell Sniper, bringing your total up to 120 feet.
 Now you should be able to both kite and maintain Witch Bolt effectively (cover permitting).

 Twinned Spell.
 Twinning Witch Bolt allows you to possibly maintain two arcs of lightning simultaneously.
-This improves your odds that at least one enemy isn’t able to simply walk away/duck behind a wall and break the spell’s effect.
+This improves your odds that at least one enemy cannot simply walk away/duck behind a wall and break the spell’s effect.
 Plus, we never saw Palpatine pull a double-target lightning arc trick before, so.